Sexist, vulgar posts on women’s marches rebound on officials

 Another post by newly elected Indiana state Sen. Jack Sandlin, also a Republican, credited Donald Trump with getting “more fat women out walking than (former first lady) Michelle Obama did in 8 years.”

-Sandlin, who says he didn’t knowingly share the since-deleted post, was inundated with criticism on his Facebook page and has apologized.
-He says the incident was a powerful lesson on the “unintended consequences” of opening up “your social media to try to get it out as broadly as you can.”
+Sandlin, who said he didn’t knowingly share the since-deleted post, was inundated with criticism on his Facebook page and has apologized.
+He said the incident was a powerful lesson on the “unintended consequences” of opening up “your social media to try to get it out as broadly as you can.”

 On Monday, Dathan Paterno, a school board member in Park Ridge, Illinois, where Hillary Clinton grew up, abruptly resigned after he called the protests a “farce” by “vagina screechers” on Twitter.

-Note: This story has been corrected to reflect that Nebraska state Sen. Bill Kintner resigned Wednesday, not Monday.